photoprism/photoprism-docs/docs/funding.md

 # Funding

-This project is about freedom and privacy but not necessarily about free beer.
+This software is about freedom and privacy but not necessarily about free beer.
 We feel like it would be a mistake to state there will be no costs, because clearly we have huge expenses, your server hardware will have a price tag and then maybe you'd like to have some extra features that need to be developed.